gzguevara/ai-laser-show/README.md

 # AI Light Show Instalation

+<p align="center">
+  <img src="teaser.gif" width="600"/>
+</p>

 ## Introduction

 This repository hosts the underlying structure for an AI Light Show.
 The AI workflow run on a NVIDIA Jetson Orin with Jetpack 5.0.2.
 The light control workflow may run on any MAC OS or windows system.
 The AI workflows require the Python 3.8, GStreamer, TensorRT, OpenCV with CUDA support.
 The light control workflows are handeled in touchdesigner.

-<p align="center">
-  <img src="teaser.gif" width="600"/>
-</p>

-The AI workflow uses three open-source Neural Netowrks:
+## AI Workflow

 **DexiNed:** This model is a product of research by Xiaofeng Liu, Joost van de Weijer, and Andrew D. Bagdanov from the Computer Vision Center, Universitat Autònoma de Barcelona.
 DexiNed is designed for edge detection in images and uses a unique multi-task learning approach to capture and unify the informative features at different scales.